 - A 3D walkthrough can provide a realistic view of the final product to a prospective client.
 This would enable timely understanding of whether the design elements are as required.

-Several software packages can help create effective 3D walkthroughs.
+Several software packages can help create effective 3D walkthroughs with latest visualisation.
 The two most popular are BIM software like Revit and ArchiCAD.
 3DsMax and SketchUp have also grown in popularity.
 Lumion and Twinmotion are usually used to complete the rendering.

 Every software package would have a different set of steps for walkthrough creation.
 But all packages have some standard steps that are common.
 Here is a summary of those basic steps which every package would need: